formlio/forml/docs/testing.rst

 the second is the *actual* value.

 This can be useful for example for :class:`pandas:pandas.DataFrame`, which does not support simple boolean equality check.
-The following example uses a custom matcher for asserting the values returned as :class:`pandas:pandas.DataFrame`:
+The following example uses a custom matcher for comparing the memory consumption of the tested datasets:

 .. code-block:: python